bluet/obj-filter/README.md

 var template = {
     "runtime": {
         "connectionState": undefined,       // In Template, when the value is undefined, the key will be ignored.
-        "powerState": function (args) {return "HELLOWORLD " + args},    // pass data into your function, and use it as result value
+        "powerState": function (args) {return "HELLO WORLD " + args},    // pass data into your function, and use it as result value
         "bootTime": "my boot time",         // The string is just for your own note.
 Will keep whatever input is in result.
         "paused": false,                    // Will keep whatever input is in result.
         "snapshotInBackground": 1111111     // Will keep whatever input is in result.